lagotto/lagotto/docs/installation.md

 ### Cookbooks

-The [Chef cookbooks](https://supermarket.getchef.com/) needed by the Lagotto cookbook are managed by [librarian-chef](https://github.com/applicationsonline/librarian-chef), which was installed in a previous step.
+The [Chef cookbooks](https://supermarket.getchef.com/) needed by the Lagotto cookbook are managed by [Berkshelf](http://berkshelf.com/), which was installed in a previous step.
 The required cookbooks are listed in the `Cheffile`, and are automatically installed into `vendor/cookbooks`.

 ### Installation

-Then install all the required software for Lagotto with:
+Then install the required software for Lagotto with:

 ```sh
 git clone git://github.com/lagotto/lagotto.git